sweatylobster/musings/biz/entrepreneur.md

 Under what conditions of logistical independence is this attitude permissible?

 The technologists must be capable of determining the task.
-(Peter F. Drucker - The Knowledge Worker) They must both be autonomous, and know how to optimize their own productivity.
+(Peter F. Drucker - The Knowledge Worker) Both the entrepreneur and the technologist must be auto-kubernetes.
+It is up to them to know how to optimize their own productivity.
+This follows from a definition of the task.

 is somewhat ironic since The logical clarity of employees and specialists in *a priori* matters uniquely optimizes (arithmetical) logistics.
 The larger a company, the greater the expenses incurred by operation.
 For large businesses, mathematical accounts of logistical optimization become indispensable.
 The least inefficiency is shown to be ridiculously costly on monthly balance-sheets.
 More on mathematics later.
 The entrepreneur's labor is of designating necessary tasks.
 So the entrepreneur issues a logistical plan which brings income under certain conditions.
 Managers hired ensure that the conditions obtain.

 # Relation of the entrepreneur to managers